-2 Knowledge of activities and programs for addressing current concerns
+2 Knowledge of programs and interventions for addressing current issues in schools

-- 1. Demonstrate knowledge of evidence-based strategies that promote academic, career, and personal-social development, and community involvement. - 2.
-Demonstrate knowledge of crisis counseling and crisis management plans (e.g., responses to death, natural disasters, acts of violence, medical emergencies). - 3.
-Identify materials and resources for implementing guidance curricula (e.g., character education, conflict resolution, bullying prevention, mediation training). - 4.
-Identify high-risk and addictive behaviors and appropriate intervention strategies. - 5.
-Demonstrate knowledge of school counseling programs for classrooms and large groups (e.g., drug education, personal safety, career education). - 6.
-Demonstrate knowledge of peer helper programs. - 7.
-Demonstrate knowledge of the components of ASCA National Model: A Framework for School Counseling Programs and Florida's School Counseling and Guidance Framework: A Comprehensive Student Development Program Model (e.g., foundation, management, delivery, accountability, systemic change, collaboration, advocacy, leadership).
+- 1. Apply evidence-based strategies that promote academic, career, and social-emotional student competencies. - 2.
+Apply principles and practices of crisis planning and response (e.g., responses to death, natural disasters, acts of violence, medical emergencies, trauma). - 3.
+Analyze and apply preventative programs (e.g., drug education, personal safety, bullying) and appropriate interventions to address high-risk student behaviors within a comprehensive school counseling program. - 4.
+Apply principles and practices of peer helper programs (e.g., peer mediation, peer tutoring, peer mentoring, peer leadership). - 5.
+Interpret the components and themes that comprise the ASCA National Model: A Framework for School Counseling Programs (e.g., define, manage, deliver, assess, systemic change, collaboration, advocacy, leadership) and how these elements contribute to an effective comprehensive school counseling program.

-3 Knowledge of student assessment
+3 Knowledge of assessment in promoting student success

-- 1. Demonstrate knowledge of basic measurement concepts (e.g., validity, norming, reliability, error of measurement, standardization). - 2.
-Identify factors that may influence student performance and affect test results. - 3.
-Demonstrate knowledge of the major functions, strengths, and limitations of various standardized and nonstandardized assessments. - 4.
-Interpret the results of formal and informal assessments. - 5.
-Identify appropriate methods of communicating synthesized data from a variety of sources (e.g., response to intervention, Florida's Academic Counseling and Tracking for Students [FACTS]) for a comprehensive assessment of a student. - 6.
-Apply the results of formal and informal assessments from a variety of sources to improve student educational outcomes.
+- 1. Apply basic measurement concepts (e.g., validity, norming, reliability, error of measurement, standardization) in school counseling contexts. - 2.
+Analyze factors that influence student performance and affect test results and ways to address these factors in a comprehensive school counseling program. - 3.
+Analyze the major functions, strengths, and limitations of various standardized and nonstandardized assessments. - 4.
+Apply concepts related to formal and informal assessments and the use of assessment results to promote systemic change and student success. - 5.
+Apply effective methods for gathering and synthesizing data from a variety of sources (e.g., response to intervention/multi-tiered system of supports, student information system) for a comprehensive assessment of a student and appropriate methods for communicating data to others. - 6.
+Apply procedures for the ethical and responsible use of formal and informal assessment results from a variety of sources to improve student educational outcomes.